f03lipe/me/blog/_drafts/2014-01-05-getting-started-with-go.markdown

 ### What I've learned so far

-Go is a modern compiled language, developed at Google.
+Go is a modern statically-typed compiled language, developed at Google.
+It's garbage-collected, .
+And closures!
 Some sample code:

 {% highlight go %}